zhiwenh/delib/README.md

 # DeLib

-Simple framework for Ethereum that lets you interact with smart contracts using its CLI and spawn your own Ethereum private blockchains.
+Simple framework for Ethereum.
+Interact with smart contracts using its CLI and create your own Ethereum private blockchains.

 DeLib's features include: